Reference project structure

 The code below is responsible for updating all NuGet packages based on project files.
 It just:

-• then iterates over each line of .csproj file,
+files and reads its content, - then iterates over each line of

-• if a line matches the regex (package definition) it takes a package name and updates it to the newest version.
+file, - if a line matches the regex (package definition) it takes a package name and updates it to the newest version.

 (cd ./src && dotnet restore)